Scottish football clubs in international competitions: Conference League

-UEFA Intertoto Cup
+Intertoto Cup

 Between 1995 and 2008, UEFA ran the Intertoto Cup, a summer competition for sides that had not qualified for the other European competitions with the sides progressing the furthest qualifying for the UEFA Cup (it had operated independently since the 1960s, but no clubs from Scotland – among other nations – took part in that era).
 Scottish clubs were only involved five times, with Hibernian being the closest side to qualify for the UEFA Cup through this tournament, losing on away goals in the 2006 edition.
 The competition was abolished in 2008, with sides who would have entered the competition entering the UEFA Europa League instead.

 Cup Winners' Cup

 A single Scottish club was entered into the UEFA Cup Winners' Cup throughout its history – usually the winners of the Scottish Cup.
 In years in which the Scottish Cup holders had already qualified for the European Cup or Champions League, the other finalist would be entered in their place.
 For the 1983–84 edition, two Scottish sides were entered – Rangers as Scottish Cup runners-up and Aberdeen as the holders of the competition (and the Scottish Cup).
 The Cup Winners' Cup was merged with the UEFA Cup in 1999.